Sopan777/100-Days-of-python/README.md

 - Day 001 - Working with Variables in Python to Manage Data
 - Day 002 - Understanding Data Types and How to Manipulate Strings
 - Day 003 - Control Flow and Logical Operators
+- Day 004 - Randomisation and Python Lists